thomaskwscott/kaspar/README.md

 These RDDs can then be unioned with Kafka RDDs and then be registered as tables in the normal way.
 Note that Kaspar does not currently associate a partition with S3 objects, this will be added as necessary when this scheme for this data is implemented.

+An example of this can be found in /resources/examples/s3_source

 ### Pushing Predicates down